County Route 48 (Suffolk County, New York): History

 CR 48 was added to the Suffolk County road system on January 27, 1930, as CR 27.
 The west end of the route was originally located in Mattituck, where it connected to New Middle Road, a newer section designated as CR 27A leading to Sound Avenue west of the hamlet.
 Within Mattituck, CR 27 followed Wickham Avenue.
 CR 27 was originally a two-lane road before the Suffolk County Department of Public Works (SCDPW) widened the west half of the route to four lanes in the early 1970s.
 A four-lane southerly bypass of Wickham Avenue was built as part of the project and designated CR 27B.
 In 1988, CR 27 was renumbered to CR 48 to eliminate numerical duplication with NY 27 on the South Shore of Long Island.
 CR 27A and CR 27B were both included in the new CR 48 while ownership and maintenance of Wickham Avenue was later turned over to the town of Southold.

 Part of the reason SCDPW widened Middle Road was in anticipation of the formerly proposed North Fork extension of the Long Island Expressway (LIE).
 Once the expressway had been extended to the west end of CR 48 and Sound Avenue in Mattituck, CR 48 was to be upgraded into another segment of the LIE that would lead to a bridge either between East Marion and Old Saybrook, Connecticut, or from Orient Point to Watch Hill, Rhode Island.
-There was also a proposal to extend CR 48 west along Sound Avenue in anticipation of a formerly proposed nuclear power plant in South Jamesport that was to be built by the Long Island Lighting Company.
+There was also a proposal to extend CR 48 west along Sound Avenue in anticipation of the formerly proposed Jamesport Nuclear Power Plant that was to be built by the Long Island Lighting Company.
 SCDPW's official description of CR 48 still lists part of Sound Avenue east of CR 105 as being part of CR 48, despite the fact that signage along the route indicates that Sound Avenue is the western terminus.